pguerin3/cwmrc/README.md

 # pkg install cwm
 ```

-## CWM configuration file

-The ~/.cwmrc used in the screen shots is similar to this:
+The ~/.cwmrc configuration file used in the screen shots is similar to this:

 ```
 # these fonts are for the menu